 WOUND CARE: You may take a shower or bath as desired.
+Do your best to keep the cast dry.
 You may change nasal tip dressing as needed and as demonstrated.
 If there is no drainage, you may remove the dressing.
 Unless otherwise instructed, begin saline nasal spray (available over the counter as Nasal, Ocean, or Ayr) after surgery.
 You can also use antibiotic ointment on a Q-tip.
 Use three to four sprays every two to three hours while awake.
 You may experience bloody nasal secretions until the internal splints are removed in approximately one week.
 Do not blow your nose!
 If you feel like you are going to sneeze, please try to do it with your mouth open.
 Also, it is best if you can keep your head elevated.
 Do your best to keep the cast dry, if you have a cast.

-MEDICATIONS: You should have a medication for pain and possibly an antibiotic.
-If given an antibiotic, be sure to take the antibiotic as prescribed and for the full time recommended by your surgeon.
+MEDICATIONS: You should have a medication for pain and an antibiotic.
+Be sure to take the antibiotic as prescribed and for the full time recommended by your surgeon.
 If you do not have these, please ask your surgeon about them to make certain.
 Unless otherwise indicated, you may try taking an antihistamine/decongestant, which might help a little with nasal congestion.
 For bleeding, you may try using a topical nasal decongestant (such as Afrin or Duration).
 Use only Tylenol or other pain medication prescribed by your surgeon.
-Do not take aspirin or anti-inflammatory products (Motrin, Ibuprofen, Advil, Aleve, etc.), or any other pain medication other than that prescribed by your surgeon.
+Do not take aspirin or aspirin-type products (Motrin, Nuprin, Advil, etc.), or any other pain medication other than that prescribed by your surgeon.
 This is very important as some of these medications can cause bleeding.